- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 Berlin has been compared to Paris in the 1920s and New York City in the 1970s; it is modest yet inviting, attracting the young and the restless from all corners of the world.
 Lifestyle in Berlin is a lesson in bohemian living, and expats moving to the once-divided German capital should be prepared to immerse themselves in the alternative.

-Fashion, design, music, art and architecture are many people's mainstay and their source of enjoyment.
-These 'modern hedonists', as they are often called, have blurred the lines between work and play, and the result is a constantly changing and culturally rich metropolis.
+Fashion, design, music, art and architecture are many residents' mainstay and their source of enjoyment.
+These 'modern hedonists' of Berlin, as they are often called, have blurred the lines between work and play, and the result is a constantly changing, uber cosmopolitan and culturally-rich metropolis.

 Nightlife in Berlin